briantweed/laravel-view-folder/readme.md

 You will then be promted with a series of questions:
 1. What is the folder path (use can use forward slashes or dots) ? *e.g. pages/admin/users or pages.admin.users*
-2. Would you like a sub-folder for partials?
+2. Would you like a sub-folder for partials? *y or n*
-3. Would you like a sub-folder for components?
+3. Would you like a sub-folder for components? *y or n*
-4. Would you like a sub-folder for modals?
+4. Would you like a sub-folder for modals? *y or n*
-5. Would you like to add CRUD files? *creates index, create, edit and delete files*
+5. Would you like to add CRUD files? *y or n * | *creates index, create, edit and delete files*

 **Additional Options**